Alexandra Rotan: Biography

 Rotan competed on Norwegian Idol in 2016, which was broadcast on TV 2, but she was eliminated in the semifinal rounds.
 In 2017, Rotan joined Alan Walker on his European tour.

-Rotan represented Norway in the Eurovision Song Contest 2019 as part of the group KEiiNO with the song "Spirit in the Sky".
+Rotan represented Norway in the Eurovision Song Contest 2019 as part of the group Keiino with the song "Spirit in the Sky".

-In 2022, during a tour of Australia with KEiiNO, Rotan was admitted to hospital due to an infected koala scratch.
+In 2022, during a tour of Australia with Keiino, Rotan was admitted to hospital due to an infected koala scratch.

+Rotan is a lyric coloratura soprano.
+In 2025, she played Glinda in the Norwegian production of the musical Wicked.